What is Business Administration?here

 A major draw for earning a Business Administration degree is the high level of flexibility within the field.
 Due to this, the salaries can vary widely depending on the type of position you accept, and those who earn a four-year degree have a greater chance of reaching the higher end of the salary range.

-While you may start in entry-level positions, there is potential to reach high-level management jobs in the business world – including CFO, CEO, or even business owner!
+While you may start in entry-level positions, there is potential to reach high-level management jobs in the business world with higher salaries – including CFO, CEO, or even business owner!
 The career opportunities open to business school grads are impressive.

 Salary for Experienced Professional